monster010Forks/RESTful/README.md

 **OPTIONAL**
  - Configure your applications database settings in your applications `.env` file.
 This is optional if you plan to use Digest Authentication (coming soon)
- - From your projects `ROOTPATH`, run the `php spark migrate:latest -all` command.
+ - From your projects `ROOTPATH`, run the `php spark migrate:latest -n RESTful` command.
 This is optional in order to populate your database with the correct tables for authentication and sessions.

 # Usage
  - Modify your newly moved `app/Config/RESTful.php` for the aforementioned features